 Scientific academies, universities, research institutions, university professors, and senior researchers are encouraged to submit nominations.
 Nomination process is now closed.

-The Royal Norwegian Society of Sciences and Letters celebrated its 250th anniversary in 2010, and is among the oldest academies world wide.
-The founding father was bishop Johan Ernst Gunnerus who became Norway’s first internationally acclaimed naturalist.
-His legacy is still very much felt in Trondheim today, the city from which he led the Society.
-See also www.dknvs.no
+In 2010, the Royal Norwegian Society of Sciences and Letters (DKNVS) celebrated its 250th anniversary, and NTNU – Norwegian University of Science and Technology celebrated its centennial.
+NTNU is Norway’s largest university, and DKNVS is the oldest scientific institution in Norway and among the oldest academies worldwide.
+The founding father of DKNVS was bishop Johan Ernst Gunnerus (1718-1773) who became Norway’s first internationally acclaimed naturalist.
+His legacy is still very much felt in Norway and Trondheim today, the city from which he led the Society.
+Thus, the Award is named in his honor, as the Gunnerus Award in Sustainability Science.
+The first Gunnerus Award in Sustainability Science was awarded in 2012 to the Indian-American scientist, Dr. Kamal Bawa, from the University of Massachusetts.
+See also www.dknvs.no.